pinco227/digicreche/README.md

 ### Encountered issues
   - `django.db.utils.OperationalError: no such table: schools_school` This error was given when trying to migrate or to create migrations.
 Issue was found during deployment and it revealed that **CustomRegisterSerializer** was creating this issue as it was trying to extract the school list to add it in a choice field before school database was even created.
   - **FIXED**: by following this [StackOverflow answer](https://stackoverflow.com/a/52732608) that is recommending using lazy django utils.
+  - `Uncaught (in promise) SyntaxError: Unexpected end of JSON input` This error was thrown when assigning and removing teachers to/from rooms.
+The assignment was fulfilled, but there was no dynamic change on the page, unless refreshed.
+This was caused by the fact that teacher assignment endpoints only return status and no json.
+  - **FIXED**: by checking if the `content-type` header of the response equals `application/json`, if not, then `response.text()` is called instead.
+For consistency, the api endpoints for assigning and removing teachers to/from rooms, were edited to return json response, for both 2XX and 4XX status codes.

 ## Credits
 - ### Code